mc-cip/spec/format_spec.md

 ### `schemaVersion`

 This field MUST be stored as an integer.
 It contains the version of the Format being used, to help with backwards compatibility.
+The current value of this at the time of writing is `1`.

 ---